savvas-paragkamian/historical-marine-literature/README.md

 Script [obis_occurrences_datasets.awk](https://github.com/savvas-paragkamian/historical-marine-literature/blob/main/scripts/obis_occurrences_datasets.awk)
 returns a tab-separeted file with columns : year number_datasets number_occurrences.

-So, our analysis showed that in OBIS there are 223 datasets that contain 1600038 in the period 1753-1960.
+Our analysis showed that in OBIS there are 223 datasets that contain 1600038 occurrences, 46 thousand species and 38 phyla in the period 1753-1960.

 Using the script [obis_taxonomy_summary.awk](https://github.com/savvas-paragkamian/historical-marine-literature/blob/main/scripts/obis_taxonomy_summary.awk) we extract the phylum statistics of OBIS datasets before 1960.